communityds/moonshell/README.md

   domains are, like the 10.0.0.0/8 network range, unusable on the internet, so it further reinforces that DNS is local to the host you are on.

+* `RouteTableId`: This is the route table used by all primatives inside the VPC

+* `VPCId`: This can be programmatically found from knowing the stack name, but having it as an output helps users and some scripts.

 * `VPCNetwork`: This must be set to the network CIDR used for the entire VPC

-* `RouteTableId`: This is the route table used by all primatives inside the VPC

 CloudFormation Defaults:

-* `aws:cloudformation:stack-name`: CF gives us the stack-name for free and we use it to find the VPCId from the stack's name.
+* `aws:cloudformation:stack-name`: CF gives us the stack-name for free and we use it to find the VPCId from the stack's name when other methods aren't available.

 ### KMS